Sandeepkasiraju98/AWS-Serverless-Image-Analyzer/README.md

 ---

 ## ⚠️ Notes
-Ensure AWS resources are cleaned up post-testing to avoid unintended charges.
+Ensure AWS resources are decommissioned after testing to avoid unnecessary costs.

-For detailed setup instructions, see [SETUP.md](./SETUP.md).
+For detailed setup and deployment instructions, refer to [SETUP.md](./SETUP.md).